nunobrum/spicelib/README.md

   * `reset_netlist() # Resets all edits done to the netlist.`
   * `set_component_parameters('R1', temp=25, pwr=None)  # Sets or removes additional parameters`

-* __sim_runner.py__
+* __SimRunner__
-  A python script that can be used to run LTSpice simulations in batch mode without having to open the LTSpice GUI.
+  A class that can be used to run LTspice/QSPICE/Ngspice/Xyce simulations in batch mode without having to open the corresponding GUI.
-  This in cooperation with the classes defined in spice_editor.py or asc_editor.py is useful because:
+  This, in cooperation with the above mentioned xxxEditor classes, is useful because:

-  * Can overcome the limitation of only stepping 3 parameters
+  * It can overcome the limitation of only stepping 3 parameters
   * Different types of simulations .TRAN .AC .NOISE can be run in a single batch
-  * The RAW Files are smaller and easier to treat
+  * The RAW Files are smaller and easier to handle
-  * When used with the RawRead.py and ltsteps.py, validation of the circuit can be done automatically.
+  * When used with RawRead and ltsteps.py, validation of the circuit can be done automatically
-  * Different models can be simulated in a single batch, by using the following instructions:
+  * Different models can be simulated in a single batch

-  Note: It was only tested with Windows based installations.

-* __Analysis Toolkit__
+* __RawRead__
-  A set of tools that prepare an LTSpice netlist for a Montecarlo or Worst Case Analysis.
-The device tolerances are set by the user and the netlist is updated accordingly.
-The netlist can then be used with the sim_runner.py to run a batch of simulations or with the LTSpice GUI.
+  A class that serves to read raw files into a python class.

-* __histogram.exe__
+* __RawWrite__
-  A python script that uses numpy and matplotlib to create a histogram and calculate the sigma deviations.
-This is useful for Monte-Carlo analysis.
+  A class to write RAW files that can be read by the LTspice Wave Application.

 ## How to Install ##